 The Channels of Hope for Child Protection methodology is packaged into a facilitative and interactive workshop, grounded in guiding principles from the participants’ faith tradition(s) and sacred texts.
 The methodology aims to create a safe space for faith leaders and faith communities from various denominations and/or religions to learn, share and debate challenging issues related to violence against children.
 It seeks to address the root causes and deepest convictions that maintain harmful attitudes, norms and values.
-The goal of Channels of Hope for Child Protection is to motivate and equip faith communities to respond in meaningful ways to prevent and respond to violence against children, including restoring child survivors; to address sociocultural norms and attitudes that drive violence; promote peace and overcome violence; and strive for authentic justice that brings healing and reconciliation (see Key Outcomes below).
+The goal of Channels of Hope for Child Protection is to motivate and equip faith communities to respond in meaningful ways to prevent and respond to violence against children, including restoring child survivors; to address sociocultural norms and attitudes that drive violence; to promote peace and overcome violence; and to strive for authentic justice that brings healing and reconciliation.

-- Religious institutions become safer for children (“child safe organisations”).
+- Religious institutions become safer for children

-- Improved social cohesion in communities.
+- Improved social cohesion in communities

 Ongoing evidence building